ekarbe/ekarbe.github.io/content/legal/privacy.md

 - IP addresses (temporary)
 - Browser user agent information

-This information is used solely for the purpose of maintaining the devnotesnical functionality and security of the website and is not used for tracking or identifying individual visitors.
+This information is used solely for the purpose of maintaining the technical functionality and security of the website and is not used for tracking or identifying individual visitors.
 The data collection practices of GitHub Pages are governed by [GitHub's Privacy Statement](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement).

 ## Domain Registration